128technology/docs/docs/concepts_ssr_idp.md

 ### Security Events Dashboard

 Security events are generated any time a vulnerability is detected.
-These events are stored on the system for up to 24 hours, and can be viewed on the Security Event History page on the SSR Conductor, or from the PCLI using the `show idp events` command.
+These events are stored on the system for up to 24 hours, and can be viewed on the Security Event History page on the SSR GUI, or from the PCLI using the `show idp events` command.

 ```
 admin@node.cadillac# show idp events